ashishN2458/Compare-two-or-more-file/README.md

 # Compare-two-or-more-file
-Compare two or more files line by line in Python and calculate some formula, show yes or no keywords for data matching and implement auto sent mail sent.
+Compare two or more files line by line in Python and calculate some formula, show yes or no keywords for data matching and implement auto sent mail.

 Important Note:
 1. Create folder(unite) in custom folder path.
 For e.g /projectName/unite(folderName)/